Doxuno

 RIGHT OF FIRST REFUSAL

-No Shareholder shall transfer, sell, assign, pledge, or otherwise dispose of any shares in the Corporation (a "Transfer") without first offering such shares to the other Shareholder(s) on the same terms and conditions.
-The offering Shareholder shall deliver a written notice (the "Offer Notice") specifying the number of shares, the proposed price per share, and the material terms of the proposed Transfer.
-The other Shareholder(s) shall have thirty (30) days from receipt of the Offer Notice to accept the offer in whole.
-If the offer is not accepted within such period, the offering Shareholder may proceed with the Transfer to the proposed third-party purchaser on terms no more favorable than those in the Offer Notice, provided that such Transfer is completed within sixty (60) days.
+No Shareholder may transfer, sell, assign, pledge or otherwise dispose of any shares (a "Transfer") without first offering them to the other Shareholder(s) on the same terms.
+The offering Shareholder shall deliver a written notice (the "Offer Notice") stating the number of shares, the price per share and the material terms.
+The other Shareholder(s) shall have thirty (30) days to accept in whole.
+If not accepted, the offering Shareholder may Transfer to the proposed third party on terms no more favourable than the Offer Notice, provided the Transfer closes within sixty (60) days and the transferee agrees in writing to be bound by this Agreement.

 TAG-ALONG RIGHTS

-If any Shareholder (the "Selling Shareholder") proposes to Transfer shares to a third party (after compliance with the right of first refusal, if applicable), each other Shareholder (the "Tag-Along Shareholder") shall have the right to participate in such Transfer on the same terms and conditions, pro rata based on their respective shareholdings.
-The Selling Shareholder shall provide written notice of the proposed Transfer at least fifteen (15) days prior to closing.
-If the Tag-Along Shareholder elects to participate, the Selling Shareholder shall ensure that the third-party purchaser acquires the Tag-Along Shareholder's shares on the same price per share and terms.
+If any Shareholder (the "Selling Shareholder") proposes to Transfer shares to a third party (after compliance with the right of first refusal, if applicable), each other Shareholder may elect to participate in that Transfer on the same price and terms, pro rata to its shareholding.
+The Selling Shareholder shall give at least fifteen (15) days' written notice and shall ensure the third-party purchaser acquires the electing Shareholder's shares on the same terms.

 DRAG-ALONG RIGHTS

-If Shareholders holding in aggregate more than seventy-five percent (75%) of the issued and outstanding voting shares (the "Dragging Shareholders") approve a bona fide sale of all or substantially all of the shares of the Corporation to an arm's length third party, the Dragging Shareholders may require all other Shareholders (the "Dragged Shareholders") to sell their shares on the same terms and conditions.
-The Dragging Shareholders shall provide at least thirty (30) days' written notice to the Dragged Shareholders prior to the closing of such transaction.
-The Dragged Shareholders shall receive the same price per share and terms as the Dragging Shareholders.
+If Shareholders holding more than seventy-five percent (75%) of the issued and outstanding voting shares (the "Dragging Shareholders") approve a bona fide arm's-length sale of all the shares of the Corporation, they may require all other Shareholders to sell their shares on the same price and terms, on at least thirty (30) days' written notice.
+The dragged Shareholders shall receive the same per-share consideration as the Dragging Shareholders.

 SHOTGUN (BUY-SELL) PROVISION

-Either Shareholder (the "Offeror") may at any time deliver a written notice to the other Shareholder (the "Offeree") offering to purchase all of the Offeree's shares at a specified price per share (the "Shotgun Notice").
-Within thirty (30) days of receiving the Shotgun Notice, the Offeree must either: (a) accept the offer and sell all of their shares to the Offeror at the specified price; or (b) purchase all of the Offeror's shares at the same price per share.
-If the Offeree fails to respond within the thirty (30) day period, the Offeree shall be deemed to have accepted the offer to sell.
-The closing of any transaction under this provision shall occur within sixty (60) days of the election.
+Either Shareholder (the "Offeror") may deliver a written notice to the other (the "Offeree") offering to purchase all of the Offeree's shares at a stated price per share (the "Shotgun Notice").
+Within thirty (30) days, the Offeree must either (a) sell all of its shares to the Offeror at that price, or (b) buy all of the Offeror's shares at the same price per share.
+Failure to respond within the period is deemed acceptance of the offer to sell.
+Closing shall occur within sixty (60) days of the election.
+This mechanism is the principal way of breaking a deadlock between two shareholders.

 DIVIDENDS AND DISTRIBUTIONS

-Dividends shall be declared and paid at the discretion of the board of directors, in accordance with the Corporation's articles and the applicable provisions of the Canada Business Corporations Act (CBCA).
-Dividends on shares of the same class shall be paid equally on a per-share basis.
-No distribution shall be made that would render the Corporation insolvent or unable to satisfy its liabilities as they become due, pursuant to the applicable corporate statute.
+Dividends shall be declared and paid at the discretion of the board, in accordance with the Corporation's articles and the Canada Business Corporations Act (CBCA).
+Dividends on shares of the same class shall be paid equally per share.
+No dividend or other distribution shall be made if it would render the Corporation unable to pay its liabilities as they become due or cause the realizable value of its assets to be less than its liabilities and stated capital (the statutory solvency test).

 DISPUTE RESOLUTION

 Any dispute arising out of or relating to this Agreement shall first be submitted to mediation in the Province of Ontario.
-If mediation fails to resolve the dispute within thirty (30) days, the dispute shall be finally resolved by binding arbitration conducted in accordance with the rules of the ADR Institute of Canada, by a single arbitrator.
-The decision of the arbitrator shall be final and binding and may be entered as a judgment in any court of competent jurisdiction.
+If it is not resolved within thirty (30) days, it shall be finally resolved by binding arbitration before a single arbitrator under the rules of the ADR Institute of Canada (ADRIC).
+The award is final and binding and may be entered as a judgment in any court of competent jurisdiction.

 NON-COMPETITION AFTER EXIT